Letterkenny: Media

 Letterkenny receives all of the national television stations on the Saorview DTT platform from the local Letterkenny transmitter.
 Due to its close proximity to Derry City and Strabane in Northern Ireland, the town and its surrounding areas have been able to receive overspill analogue television signals from the Derry City transmitter since December 1957 and the Strabane transmitter since February 1963.
-The town can also receive satellite services and broadband television services too.
-The national broadcaster RTÉ has a studio located in the Ballyraine district.
+The town can also receive satellite services and broadband television services.

 The regional radio station is Highland Radio which broadcasts from the town to north, east and west County Donegal, West Tyrone and the City of Derry.
 It began broadcasting in 1990.

 Letterkenny is home to several media companies.
 The main regional newspaper in the town and county is the Donegal Democrat (owned by the Derry Journal), whose offices also print two other titles every week – the Donegal People's Press on Tuesday and also Donegal on Sunday.
 Another local paper is the Derry People/Donegal News (popularly known locally as the Derry People).
 It is distributed on a Friday, as well as having a Monday edition.
 The Milford-based Tirconaill Tribune, printed in Letterkenny, is distributed throughout the county.
 The town also produces two freesheet newspapers, the Letterkenny People (previously the Letterkenny Listener), which is distributed on a Thursday, and the Letterkenny Post, which is printed on a Thursday night for Friday circulation.
 The Derry Journal, based in Derry itself, is also a major newspaper in the town and its environs.

 Local government

-Letterkenny became an urban district in 1899 under the under the Local Government (Ireland) Act 1898.
+Letterkenny became an urban district in 1899 under the Local Government (Ireland) Act 1898.
 This became a town council in 2002.
 In common with all town councils, it was abolished in 2014.

 In November 2012, Letterkenny Town Council passed a unanimous vote of no confidence in Phil Hogan, the Minister for the Environment, Community and Local Government who had proposed the abolition of town councils.
 In November 2013, they planned to protest Hogan's visit to the town to officially open a new wastewater treatment works at Magherenan but then decided against out of respect for those involved in the project - Mayor Paschal Blake and Deputy Mayor Tom Crossan attended to pass comment against Hogan in their speech.